AmeerYHassan/CS435-Project-2/readme.md

 [0, 11, 20, 3, 30, 1, 27, 33, 10, 15, 18, 19, 4, 22, 28, 9, 26, 35, 21, 39, 2, 32, 24, 5, 38, 25, 13, 29, 6, 14, 17, 8, 7, 12, 16, 23, 36, 31, 34, 37]
 ```

+### Directed Acyclic Graphs:
+The `P4 - Directed Acyclic Graphs.py` file includes implementation for creating Directed Acyclic Graphs.
+This file includes a class for DAG representation, as well as a function to generate a random DAG, a function that executes Kahn's algorithm, and a function that executes a modified DFS algorithm.

+* DirectedGraph Class
+  * This class uses an adjacency list to represent the nodes.
+The adjacency list uses a dictionary, where the key is the node value, and the neighbors is a set.

+  * `addNode(nodeVal)` - Adds a node to the graph.
+The node is just an empty set.
+  * `addDirectedEdge(first, second)` - Adds a directed edge between the first and second nodes.
+The edge is one way, and can only be traversed in the order of `first → second`.
+  * `removeDirectedEdge(first, second)` - Removes a directed edge between the first and second nodes.
+  * `getAllNodes()` - This returns the dictionary of nodes, effectively returning a representation of the graph.

+* TopSort Class
+  * This class holds two main functions, the `Kahns` function and the `mDFS` function.
+Both of these functions return a traversal of the entire graph, resolving any dependency issues for certain nodes.

+  *`Kahns(graph)` - Given a graph, this function will return a traversal of all the nodes in the class using Kahn's algorithm.
+  *`mDFS(graph)` - Given a graph, this function will return a traversal of all the nodes in the class using a modified version of DFS.

+`createRandomDAGIter(n)` - Returns a graph that is a DAG with n nodes with random edges between the nodes.